Debenhams: Financial difficulties

 After media speculation about Debenhams' survival, in 2018 the company announced the largest loss in its history, a pre-tax loss of £491 million, and the closure of up to 50 stores with the potential loss of 4,000 jobs.

 On 9 April 2019, the company announced that they had gone into pre-pack administration.

 On 26 April 2019, the company announced that in addition to rent reductions on all except 39 stores, 22 stores would close after Christmas 2019.
 This included the recently opened Wolverhampton store plus Altrincham, Ashford, Birmingham Fort, Canterbury, Chatham, Eastbourne, Folkestone, Great Yarmouth, Guildford, Kirkcaldy, Orpington, Slough, Southport, Southsea, Staines, Stockton-on-Tees, Walton-on-Thames, Wandsworth, Welwyn Garden City, Wimbledon and Witney.

 On 6 April 2020, Debenhams confirmed it had filed a notice of intent to appoint administrators.
 CEO Stefaan Vansteenkiste said it was due to "unprecedented" circumstances caused by the COVID-19 lockdown and was to "protect [the] business, ... employees, and other important stakeholders".
 On 9 April 2020, the company went into administration.

-On 9 April 2020, Debenhams confirmed it planned to close 11 stores in the Republic of Ireland with immediate effect.
+On 9 April 2020, Debenhams confirmed it planned to close 11 stores in Ireland with immediate effect.

 In April 2020, Debenhams closed seven UK stores and was set to close five more when Coronavirus restrictions were lifted.
 This included the Croydon store that anchored the Centrale shopping mall (previously the Drummond Centre) that Debenhams had acquired when they took over the Kennards chain of stores, bringing to a close a trading period of more than 150 years from that site.

 In July 2020, Debenhams was set to abandon its property in Princes Street in Edinburgh, which it leased from Legal & General, in order to make room for a £50m hotel.
 In the same month, Debenhams put itself up for sale to prevent it going into liquidation, hoping to find a buyer by September.
 In August 2020, the company announced it was cutting 2,500 job positions as a result of the economic effects of the pandemic.
 The job cuts affected store management positions; sales managers, visual merchandise managers, and selling support managers were set to be axed.
 According to the company, "The trading environment is clearly a long way from returning to normal.
 Such difficult decisions are being taken by many retailers right now, and we will continue to take all necessary steps to give Debenhams every chance of a viable future."
 In September 2020, Debenhams put its seven store Danish chain, Magasin du Nord, up for sale.
-Magasin Du Nord was later sold to German department store Peek & Cloppenburg for £120 million.
+Magasin du Nord was later sold to German department store Peek & Cloppenburg for £120 million.